W. J. Wilson: New South Wales

 In September 1880 Kelly and Leon's Opera House on King Street reopened as the Sydney Opera House (no connection to today's famous building on Bennelong Point) and Wilson took over as manager.

-In 1884 Eduardo Majeroni became co-manager, and together they also managed the Bijou Theatre in Melburne and White's Rooms in Adelaide.
+In 1884 Eduardo Majeroni became co-manager, and together they also managed the Bijou Theatre in Melbourne and White's Rooms in Adelaide.
 They brought out to Australia Wybert Reeve, Emelie Melville, the Wallace-Dunning Opera Company, the Marie de Grey Company, and Minnie Palmer, and were highly successful.

 In December 1890 he joined with Fred Hiscocks managing the newly-built Garrick Theatre, later the Tivoli Theatre.
 Their first production was Moths, Henry Hamilton's adaptation of the Ouida novel, introducing Olga Nethersole and Charles Cartwright to Sydney audiences.
 The Garrick Theatre failed to gain popular approval for reasons which are not clear, and the entrepreneurs made considerable losses.

 In 1892, following a period of financial stress, he advertised for sale some 36 paintings from his travels.

 In January 1894, a month after the death of his eldest son by consumption, he completed a large and detailed painting of Sydney Harbour, which he offered for sale.